 Are you comfortable working with machines and tools in a confined space for a prolonged duration?

 A train driver in Australia operates a train, a locomotive, or multiple units.
-They are responsible to drive a passenger or freight train and handle its entire mechanical operation.
+They are responsible for driving a passenger or freight train and handling its entire mechanical operation.

 You need a Certificate IV in train driving and passing necessary medical and pre-employment checks to assess your suitability for the role.

-If you enjoy serving others and are interested in visiting different local places on a train, then here is a complete guide on how to enter a role as a train driver in Australia.
+If you enjoy serving others and are interested in visiting different local places on a train, here is a complete guide on entering a role as a train driver in Australia.

 1. Who Is A Train Driver?

-A train driver also called an engine driver, train operator, railroad engineer, locomotive driver, motorman, or an engineman who drives trains carrying freight or passengers.
+A train driver, also called an engine driver, train operator, railroad engineer, locomotive driver, motorman, or an engineman, drives trains carrying freight or passengers.